South Memphis, Memphis, Tennessee: History

 South Memphis was incorporated January 6, 1846, and an election for mayor and eight aldermen was held on the third Saturday of the same month, resulting in the election of Sylvester Bailey, mayor, and A. B. Shaw, H. H. Menus, George W. Davis, W. Howard, J. E. Merriman, John Brown, J. P. Keiser and James Kennedy, aldermen.
 The boundaries of South Memphis were defined as follows: On the east, south and west the boundaries are the same as the South Memphis tract, and on the north the boundary line commences in the center of the Mississippi River, opposite the rise of Union Street; thence east with the center of Union Street, as at present laid off until the same intersects with the Pigeon Roost road; thence with the south side of Pigeon Roost road to the east line of the South Memphis tract of land.
 On September 4, South Memphis was divided into four wards.
 The treasurer for the first corporate year made a report showing that the revenue amounted to $6,266.17, and licenses, etc., to $3,750.50.
 John T. Trezevant was mayor in 1847-48 and A. B. Taylor in 1849.

-The last meeting of the mayor and aldermen of South Memphis took place December 31, 1849.
+Unification of South Memphis and Memphis was a contentious subject in the 1840s, but by 1849, it became clear that the success of the Memphis and Charleston Railroad depended on union, and on November 15, 1849, Memphis annexed South Memphis.
+The last meeting of the mayor and aldermen of South Memphis took place on December 31, 1849.